 What is DeFi?

-Defi is short for decentralised finance.
-Now we’re all familiar with centralised finance or CEFI without actually realising that’s what we’re using and this is where a central authority (such as the government or a bank) controls the flow of money and makes decisions about it.
+Defi is short for Decentralised Finance.
+Now we’re all familiar with centralised finance or CEFI without actually realising that’s what we’re using.
+This is where a central authority (such as the government or a bank) controls the money flow and makes its decisions.

-These authorities can do whatever they want with your money: they can print more money, which will consequently bring the value down, or they can stop you from borrowing.
-These authorities can even restrict access to your funds at any time by freezing your bank account, which happens to millions of people each year.
+These authorities can do whatever they want with your money: they can print more money, bringing the value down or stopping you from borrowing.
+These authorities can even restrict access to your funds anytime by freezing your bank account, which happens to millions of people each year.